Harvey Haddix: Near-perfect game

 Haddix took a perfect game into the 13th inning against the Milwaukee Braves on May 26, 1959.
 He retired 36 consecutive batters in 12 innings, essentially relying on two pitches: fastball and slider.
-However, Braves pitcher Lew Burdette was also pitching a shutout, which was seriously jeopardized on only three occasions: the 3rd inning, when a base-running blunder negated three consecutive singles; the 9th, when Pittsburgh finally advanced a runner as far as third base; and the 10th, when pinch hitter Dick Stuart came within a few feet of ending Burdette's shutout bid with a two-run homer.
+However, Braves pitcher Lew Burdette was also pitching a shutout, which was seriously jeopardized on only three occasions: the 3rd inning, when a Pittsburgh base-running blunder negated three consecutive singles; the 9th, when Pittsburgh finally advanced a runner as far as third base; and the 10th, when Pirates pinch hitter Dick Stuart came within a few feet of a two-run homer.